sylvesteriheanaetu/Analyzing-HR-Dataset-using-Microsoft-Excel/README.md

 - **𝐒𝐚𝐥𝐚𝐫𝐲 paid:** The highest salary was in October ($54,872), while the lowest was in February ($5,331), likely due to seasonal fluctations.

 ###  Dashboard
-The image of the dashboard efficiently designed to show key findings is displayed below:
+The image of the dashboard efficiently designed to show key findings as displayed below:

 ![finalDash](https://github.com/user-attachments/assets/78da7565-1358-4771-aaf8-8bd0d2c34db1)